falconmick/starward/docs/extending-graphql.md

 1. Type definition
 2. Resolver for Type's Queries

-The folder structure used is as follows (all placed within app/apollo/types):
+The folder structure used is as follows (all placed within app/apollo/types, please don't place inside of apollo/types because that will make patching any bugs harder as we will get conflicts):

     {TypeName}/
             ---index.js             -- Type